03 Nov Tricks of the Trade for the Weekend Warrior Around the Home(Last Updated On: June 27, 2017)

 When it is time for the repairs, then consider this time tested trick.
 The glove of tools, which was shared in January 1949 is still relevant today.
 Simply cut a slit in the cuff of the glove so a belt can pass through it, then snip off the fingertips and thumb tip.
 Worn on a hip, the open fingertips can conveniently carry pliers and large screwdrivers that will be easy to access as you work on those repairs.

-If you have any issues that are beyond your technical capabilities to fix, then give us a call.
+If you are a weekend warrior and have any issues that are beyond your technical capabilities to fix, then give us a call.
 We offer the same high quality service, anytime, any day.